 - Chaplaincy - A full time staff chaplain and several volunteers provide a wide range of programming to meet the spiritual needs of the inmates.
 Inmates may attend worship services and bible study and can meet with the chaplain on an individual basis.

-All inmates shall be supplied jail clothing, bedding, and linens sufficient to provide comfortable, sanitary, and environmentally suitable conditions during confinement at the jail.
+All inmates shall be supplied clothing, bedding, and linens sufficient to provide comfortable, sanitary, and environmentally suitable conditions during confinement at the facility.
 The inmates receive clean replacements per the scheduled exchanges.
 Inmates are allowed to maintain only one (1) complete set of clothing for court.
 Court clothing may be accepted only with a Court Order.

 Booking & Bond Info: 630-407-2255